denoland/std/flags/README.md

 - `options.collect` - a string or array of strings argument names to always treat as arrays.
 Collectable options can be used multiple times.
 All values will be colelcted into an array.
 If a non collectable option is used multiple times, the last value is used.
+All Collectable arguments will be set to `[]` by default.
 - `options.alias` - an object mapping string names to strings or arrays of string argument names to use as aliases.
 - `options.default` - an object mapping string argument names to default values.